 We appreciate that costs and ways of delivering projects are significantly changing.
-The grant amount awarded for your project cannot be changed but budget lines (ie. how you can spend the money/what you spend the money on) can be changed, with agreement from us.
+The grant amount awarded for your project cannot be changed but budget lines (i.e how you can spend the money/what you spend the money on) can be changed, with agreement from us.
 You’ll need to email us at email@example.com

 I’ve been funded but haven’t yet requested payment of the grant.

-If you haven’t yet requested payment of a grant notified before 1 March 2020, your grant is still available for you.
-Please note, in relation to grants notified before 1 March, we will not release the funds until three months prior to the project start date.
+If you haven’t yet requested payment of a grant notified after 1 July 2020, your grant is still available for you.
+Please note we will not release the funds until three months prior to the project start date.

-In either case, once you receive your grant, you will need to provide a statement advising us if there is a change to the project plan, or if you wish to follow any of the guidelines already laid out above (for example, an extension request or changing budget lines).
+Once you receive your grant, you will need to provide a statement advising us if there is a change to the project plan, or if you wish to follow any of the guidelines already laid out above (for example, an extension request or changing budget lines).
 We may also ask for a new COVID plan showing how your project can be delivered at all Alert Levels.
 If you need help with developing a COVID-19 contingency plan, see our guide here

 My arts project is not currently impacted by COVID-19 and I plan to go ahead with the project.